-This article explains 2 methods you can use to block your wifi from your neighbors.
+This article explains how to block your wifi from your neighbors.

 Method 1 – Use a Mac-Filter